kimiaf1998/Bubble-Shooter-Game/README.md

 * Open the project in Dev C++
 * Run the main.cpp file inside the src
 * Select your option from main menu
+* Change the direction of the bubble by moving your mouse
+* Throw the bubble in the right direction by clicking

 ## Output